 Many people will say that the main benefit of in-cab video is increased fleet safety.
-Of course, this is very much true.
-In-cab video allows you to track and monitor drivers on the road to ensure that their behavior is safe and does not increase the risk of crashes.
+Of course, the safety benefits of in-cab cameras are very substantial.
+In-cab cameras in trucks allow you to track and monitor drivers on the road to ensure that their behavior is safe and does not increase the risk of crashes.
 It also gives you the opportunity to see what safety measures to put in place when a crash does occur by reviewing video footage.
 No more second-hand information.

-However, fleet safety and crash reduction is but one of many other benefits in-cab video can provide.
+However, fleet safety and crash reduction is but one of many other benefits in-cab cameras in trucks can provide.
 Let’s look at a few of these:

 - Recording of location data